JanneMattila/www/notes.md

 ## Upcoming posts

 - Defender for Cloud - Warnings
+- Arc enabled servers - Onboarding using policy
+- Advent of Code
 - SNAT
 - Azure Storage costs for 500 TB
 - Azure VNet and subnet as property vs. child resource